-To appoint Task and finish Groups to undertake detailed work, involving relevant Scrutiny Members, key reference holders and relevant officers.
+To appoint Task and Finish Groups to undertake detailed work, involving relevant Scrutiny Members, key reference holders and relevant officers.

-• The Appeals Committee - to consider grievances appeals as identified in the Agreed Grievance Procedure.
-Consider whether to assent to applications for specific licences (explosives).
+• The Appeals Committee - to consider whether to assent to applications for specific licences as may be referred to the Committee by the Health and Safety Executive or the Chief Fire Officer.